 If you want to add a Creative Commons license to your own work and you’re not sure what one you should add, try this license chooser tool.
 It also gives you the right license graphic to use.

 Watch this video for a summary of the different Creative Commons licenses.

 One of the most common sources of Creative Commons images used by bloggers is Flickr (an online photo sharing website).

-Unfortunately many assume Flickr images are licensed under creative commons and allowed to be used.
+Unfortunately, many assume all Flickr images are licensed under Creative Commons and are allowed to be used.
 This isn’t the case.

 Images marked as “All Rights Reserved” are copyrighted and require permission from the person who uploaded it to Flickr.
 Images with “Some rights reserved” means the Flickr user has applied a Creative Commons license to their photo and you can use the image in the manner specified by the license.